SubtleShader/ComfyUI-SubtleNodes/README.md

 *PowerUp (DARE) Merge*

 Offers the DARE merge feature of A1111's UntitledMerger extension.
-It adds the difference, e.g. new capabilities, of the donor_model to the base_model. *Drop_rate* defines how much will be added.
+It adds the difference (e.g. new capabilities, concepts & looks) of the donor_model to the base_model. *Drop_rate* defines how much will be added.
 The higher the value, the more. *Addition_multiplier* adjusts the strength of the addition.
 Lower values don't alter the base_model as much & integrate new capabilities more smoothly without changing its style. *Seed* randomizes the added differences.
 Best set it to *fixed*.
 The six merge switches let you deactivate the addition for input, mid & output blocks as well as attention, convolution & normalization layers.

 <br>